 After his debuts in recent seasons at the Opéra national du Rhin in Strasbourg, at the Hamburg State Opera, the Berlin State Opera, the Semperoper in Dresden, the Opéra Bastille in Paris and the Teatro Real in Madrid since 2015 Raimund Nolte is regularly heard at the Bayreuth Festival.
-In 2022 he will sing "Donner" in "Das Rheingold" in the new production of "Der Ring der Nibelungen".
+In 2022 he sang "Donner" in "Das Rheingold" in the new production of "Der Ring der Nibelungen".
 Other highlights this year are Wagner's Tristan and Isolde with the Royal Stockholm Philharmonic Orchestra under the direction of Karina Canellakis in the Stockholm Konzerthuset, Bach's Matthäus Passion with the Nederlands Kamerorchest under the direction of Jonathan Cohen in the Concertgebouw, Messiah with La Chapelle Harmonique in Versailles and Mendelssohn`s Elias in the Brussels Palais Beaux-Arts.

 As a concert singer he has worked with major conductors such as Nikolaus Harnoncourt, Trevor Pinnock, René Jacobs and Reinhard Goebel, appearing under their baton at many of the leading European music festivals, for example, Salzburg, Ansbach, Prague, Paris, London, Graz.
 Ludwigsburg, Dresden, Canary Islands, Flanders and Dutch Festivals, Handel Festivals in Karlsruhe, Halle and Göttingen.